swiss-ai-center/a-guide-to-mlops/pages/the-guide/step-4-reproduce-the-experiment-with-dvc/index.md

 - The dataset can be shared among the developers and is placed in the right directory in order to run the experiment;
 - The steps used to create the model are documented and can be re-executed;
 - The changes done to a model cannot be visualized and improvements and/or deteriorations are hard to identify;
-- There is no guarantee that the experiment can be executed on another machine.
+- There is no guarantee that the experiment can be executed on another machine;
+- The model might have required artifacts that can be forgotten or omitted when saving/loading the model for future usage;
+- There is no easy way to serve and distribute the model outside of the experiment.

 ## Next & Previous steps